 Symbolic of all this, the Western states often serve as intermediaries between the United States and the rest of the world.
 Thus, in response to the arrest of Desmond Tutu in late February 1988, the African states cobbled together a resolution which the Norwegian ambassador brought to U.S. attention.
 The American response was reasonable; give us a day to discuss this with Washington and we can probably accept it.
 To this, the Norwegian replied, "All right, but the Africans may not be pleased."
 Implicit in this statement was an equidistance between the two sides.

 The United Nations Commission on Human Rights has 43 members, or one quarter of the whole UN membership.
 Members are selected by the members of the five regional groupings.
-The Western European states, Turkey, New Zealand, Australia, Japan, Canada, and the United States form what is known in UN parlance as the West European and Other Group (WEOG, pronounced WEE-og).
+The Western European states, Turkey, New Zealand, Australia, Japan, Canada, and the United States (but not Israel) form what is known in UN parlance as the West European and Other Group (WEOG, pronounced WEE-og).
 Latinos, Africans, Asians, and the Soviet bloc form the other four groups.
 The WEOG forms a tight group whose members meet every morning at the West German mission, confer through the day, and socialize almost every evening.
 More than that: they live together.
 My hotel housed no one but members of the WEOG - Finns, Swedes, Norwegians, Danes, Irish, West Germans, and Britons.